Preprints

 • Point to your early work in job and grant applications.

-Most academic publishers and journals welcome the submission of manuscripts that are already available as preprints.
-Such journals usually only require that:
+Most academic publishers welcome the submission of manuscripts already available as preprints.
+Journals, for example, usually require that:

 • Authors provide details of the preprint upon submission.